awsdocs/aws-codebuild-user-guide/doc_source/sample-pipeline-multi-input-output.md

           - source2_file
   ```

  After you create the JSON file, you can create your pipeline\.
 Use the AWS CLI to run the **create\-pipeline** command and pass the file to the `--cli-input-json` parameter\.
-For more information, see [Create a Pipeline \(CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-create.html#pipelines-create-cli) in the *AWS CodePipeline User Guide*\.
+For more information, see [Create a pipeline \(CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-create.html#pipelines-create-cli) in the *AWS CodePipeline User Guide*\.